Your expert guide to the best time to visit Guanajuato

 Published by Cassie on

 A visit to the gorgeous city of Guanajuato is an absolute must for anyone who enjoys Mexico and wants to explore a thriving modern city with oodles of history and culture.
-Guanajuato is pretty great to visit all year around thanks to its fabulous spring-like climate but depending on a person’s needs and desires, of course there is always a best time to visit Guanajuato.
+Guanajuato is pretty great to visit all year around thanks to its fabulous spring-like climate but depending on a person’s needs and desires, of course there is always a *best* time to visit Guanajuato city.

 The two questions you really need to answer before figuring out when is your best time to visit Guanajuato are as follows: